Donor Screening, Traceability & Quality Standards | 21 CFR 1271

 Donor Eligibility Determination — 21 CFR 1271 Subpart C

-Donor eligibility determination under 21 CFR 1271 Subpart C is required for HCT/Ps regulated through the communicable disease control pathway of Section 361.
+Donor eligibility determination under 21 CFR 1271 Subpart C is a required regulatory safeguard intended to reduce the risk of communicable disease transmission through HCT/Ps and forms part of Section 361 compliance criteria.

-Flow diagram showing donor eligibility determination under 21 CFR Part 1271 Subpart C including donor screening, communicable disease testing, record review, and final eligibility determination
+Donor eligibility determination process under 21 CFR Part 1271 Subpart C including donor screening, communicable disease testing, and final eligibility determination

-Educational overview of the donor eligibility determination workflow required under 21 CFR 1271 Subpart C.
+Educational overview of donor eligibility determination workflow under 21 CFR 1271 Subpart C.

 • Medical history review